OrchardLANL/DPFEHM.jl/paper.md

 # Statement of need

-Numerical models of subsurface flow and transport such as MODFLOW [@harbaugh2005modflow], FEHM [@zyvoloski1997summary], PFLOTRAN [@lichtner2015pflotran], etc. are ubiquitous, but these models cannot be efficiently integrated with machine learning frameworks.
+Numerical models of subsurface flow and transport such as MODFLOW [@harbaugh2005modflow], FEHM [@zyvoloski1997summary], PFLOTRAN [@lichtner2015pflotran], etc. are ubiquitous.
-They cannot because they do not support automatic differentation, which is needed for the gradient-based optimization methods that are ubiquitous in machine learning workflows.
+However, it is challenging to integrate these with machine learning frameworks for highly parameterized problems, which are common in the subsurface.
+Highly parameterized problems require reverse-mode differentiation (i.e., adjoint methods), which depend upon Jacobian matrices.
+DPFEHM relies uses automatic differentiation to compute these sparse Jacobians, but non-differentiable alternatives require significant developer time to implement these Jacobians.
-An automatically-differentiable model like `DPFEHM` can be seamlessly integrated into these machine learning workflows.
+An automatically-differentiable model like `DPFEHM` can be seamlessly integrated into these machine learning workflows via reverse-mode differentiation.
 This enables machine learning workflows with `DPFEHM` in the loop, e.g., to learn to manage pressure in a scenario where wastewater or carbon dioxide are being injected into the subsurface [@pachalieva2022physics].
 For example, without automatic differentiation the machine learning would get stuck when it needed to compute a Jacobian-vector product involving the subsurface simulator.
 `DPFEHM` fills this gap and enables the efficient computation of the Jacobian-vector product.